thanhphatit/gemini-ai/README.md

 # GEMINI-AI

-This is tools created by bash shell to talk with Gemini AI on terminal
+This is tools created by bash shell 100% to talk with Google Gemini AI on terminal

 NOTE:

     [+] Your machine need have bash and OS linux (Ubuntu is good) [+] The tools run on x86-64 and arm64 of linux (it's not support for macOS)

-Writed by bash shell 100%

 ## Install